 When you first see it, it will take you a while to realize what you are looking at.
 We had seen Kelingking all over Instagram, and we are fully aware of editing pictures and adding blue to ‘non-blue waters’, but this was real, unedited and unbelievably breathtaking!

 There are steps and a pathway that lead down to the beach below.
-When we went, two local men were busy creating the steps leading down to the ocean below.
+When we went, two local men were busy renovating the steps that lead down.
 We watched them go up and down carrying heavy cement bags over their shoulders, barefoot, staring and smiling at the tourists as we slowly made our way down in our awesome sneakers, holding on to the bamboo railing with our cameras in hand.
 We have so much respect for them!
 What a thankless job!

 Now, I (Tammy) am not too excited about heights.
 So we only got a little way down before I decided I wasn’t able to go further.
 However, you are able to go all the way down to the bottom and we believe it takes a good 45 minutes, down and up.

 We walked back up, passed one of the restaurants at the top of the hill with an awesome lookout deck and went off to a secret spot just to the left.
-There we had a lot of fun taking some different pictures of us at the place.
+There we had a lot of fun taking some different pictures of ourselves and playing around.
 Byron even climbed a tree to get the shot!
-Be careful as there is no railing here, just a sheer drop!
+Be careful as there is no railing here though, just a sheer drop!

 We had what we needed and it was time to head off to our next stop: Bulian Beach.